Insights on How UI/UX Directly Influences Success of Mobile Apps

 One thing we want to make sure everyone remembers it that at its core, accessibility means the same thing with UX as it means in the “real” world – people of all abilities need to be able to use your product with ease.

-Your design should take into account people with all manner of disabilities ranging from mobility impairment to hearing loss to vision loss and more.
+Your app design should take into account people with all manner of disabilities ranging from mobility impairment to hearing loss to vision loss and more.
 This is a chronically overlooked demographic and if you can provide this kind of accessibility, you’ll have a big jump on the competition.
 In the U.S. alone, 1 in 5 people has a disability, which means that if you create something that isn’t accessible… Poof!
 There goes a whopping 20% of your potential market.

 Credibility